NeoVintageous/NeoVintageous/README.md

 export NEOVINTAGEOUS_SNEAK_MAP_Z=z
 export NEOVINTAGEOUS_SNEAK_MAP_BIG_Z=Z
 ```

 Please keep in mind that to activate these changes, you will be required to restart Sublime Text and, in some cases, reboot your system.

+**Example:** For Windows users:

+You can set environment variables for each user separately through the System Properties dialog box.
+The steps to do that:

+1. Type Windows Key + R to open the "Run" dialog box.
+2. Enter "sysdm.cpl" and press the "OK" button.
+The "System Properties" dialog box will open.
+3. Select the "Advanced" tab and press the "Environment Variables..." button.
+The "Environment Variables" dialog box will open.
+4. Select an existing variable in the "User variables" list and press the "Edit..." button to edit it.
+Or press the "New..." button to add a new variable.
+5. After you finished editing variables, press the "OK" button to save the changes.

+Please keep in mind that to activate these changes, you will be required to restart Sublime Text and, in some cases, reboot your system.